paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 This section provides guidelines and requirements on the acceptable properties and qualities of identity evidence that a claimant asserts to claim identity, and the requirements for evidence collected at each identity assurance level.

 ##### Properties of Identity Evidence
 The following table lists qualities of various form and types of identity evidence that are acceptable to identity proof an individual.
-IdentityFor remote identity proofing, the CSP SHOULD collect actual images of asserted identity evidence.
 However, in instances when this is not possible or desirable, the CSP MAY collect identity evidence (and its corresponding data) via other means such as online forms or data files.

 ~~~
 Identity evidence, regardless of properties, MUST be issued by a legitimate 3rd party and MUST have authoritative records to validate evidence.